AdKats/AdKats/extensions/LRT-README.md

         <b>Optionally Install AdKats.</b>
         AdKatsLRT can run independently from the AdKats base plugin, but certain advanced functions are disabled as a result.
 To install the latest version of AdKats, view the
         <a href="https://github.com/AdKats/AdKats#install" target="_blank">AdKats Install Instructions.</a>
         After install make sure you are running version 5.3.1.4 or later.
-If you are not, download the latest test version from here:
-        <a href="http://api.gamerethos.net/adkats/fetch/test?force=1" target="_blank">AdKats Test Branch.</a>
+If you are not, download the <a href="http://api.gamerethos.net/adkats/fetch/test?force=1" target="_blank">Latest Test Version</a>.
     </li>
     <li>
         <b>Purchase AdKatsLRT, and aquire an extension token.</b>